Military of the Falkland Islands: British Army

 The British Army maintains a garrison on the Falkland Islands based at Mount Pleasant.
-The total deployment is about 1,200 personnel made up of a roulement infantry company, an engineer squadron, a signals unit (part of the Joint Communications Unit – see below), a logistics group and supporting services.
+The force is made up of a roulement infantry company, an engineer squadron, a signals unit (part of the Joint Communications Unit – see below), a logistics group and supporting services.

 Ground-based air defence of RAF Mount Pleasant is provided by the 16th Regiment Royal Artillery of the British Army's 7th Air Defence Group.
 Up until 2021, the detachment was equipped with the Rapier FSC surface-to-air missile system.
 Rapier has been replaced with the new Sky Sabre surface-to-air missile system incorporating an expanded capability.
 Sky Sabre achieved informal initial operating capability at RAF Mount Pleasant in October 2021.
 In the same month Rapier was fully withdrawn from service on the Falklands.

 The British Army contributed to the Joint Service Explosive Ordnance Disposal group in the Falkland Islands, providing 33 Engineer Regiment (EOD) and RLC EOD teams.
 This was subsequently reduced to a team of 11 personnel.
 In November 2020, it was announced that all remaining land mines had been cleared from the islands.

-Main article: Land mines in the Falkland Islands

 Royal Air Force

+Royal Air Force elements in the Falklands are under the command of No. 905 Expeditionary Air Wing which, as of 2023, consists of two flights: Typhoon multi-role fighters of No. 1435 Flight RAF and Voyager KC.2/A400M Atlas aircraft of No. 1312 Flight RAF.

 RAF Mount Pleasant was built in 1985–86, able to accept large trans-Atlantic aircraft such as the Lockheed TriStar.
-The TriStar was purchased mainly for the UK-Falklands route; until their entry into service, the UK used leased 747s and 767s.
+The TriStar was initially purchased mainly for the UK-Falklands route; until their entry into service, the UK used leased 747s and 767s.

+Four Tranche 1 Typhoon fighter aircraft of No. 1435 Flight RAF provide air defence for the islands and surrounding territories.

 Originally Lockheed Hercules C.1K were used for air-to-air refuelling missions, but these were later replaced by a VC10.
-On 31 August 2013 the VC10 was replaced by a TriStar K.1 which was itself replaced by a Voyager KC.2 in February 2014.
-When a fighter is launched, it is almost immediately followed by the tanker as changeable weather conditions might make diversion to another airfield necessary.
-The Voyager however will be unable to fit within a hangar at RAF Mount Pleasant.
+On 31 August 2013 the VC10 was temporarily replaced by a TriStar K.1, which was itself replaced by a Voyager KC.2 in March 2014.
+The Voyager is deployed in the islands for air refueling operations but is unable to fit within a hangar at RAF Mount Pleasant due to its size.

-Four Typhoon aircraft provide air defence for the islands and surrounding territories and have a secondary ground attack/anti-ship role.
+Initially, a C-130 Hercules was used for transport, search and rescue and maritime patrol until replaced with an A400M Atlas aircraft in April 2018.
+The aircraft is used for both regional operations, as well as for providing support for the British Antarctic Survey.
+In August 2022, an RAF A400M aircraft flying from RAF Ascension Island was refueled for the first time by a Voyager KC.2 aircraft flying out of RAF Mount Pleasant.
+In January 2023, an RAF A400M Atlas supported by a Voyager tanker aircraft, dropped the first of 300 fuel drums as part of a tasking to resupply the Sky Blu facility of the British Antarctic Survey.